Niem81/100DaysOfCode/README.md

 # 100DaysOfCode
 Joining the movement and started coding and keeping track for all I'm gonna do or build for the next 100 Days.
+Update Dic-2018: Although I started this 9 months ago, I didn't measure time properly to keep track of 100DaysOfCode, so I'll re-start this path, following where I left this.

 ## Algorithm Resources - Practice
 - HackerRank